Glasscan/MorningShiningCheese/README.txt

 Implementation

-None of the bonus implementations were attempted
+*None of the bonus implementations were attempted

+**Currently the delay RTO is set at 2000 to make debugging easier.

+*** To view the sliding window, uncomment lines 260-262 in RDT.java

 RDT.java